How to Get Nail Polish Out of Carpet

 First things first, is the nail polish wet or dry?

 Clean up a nail polish stain as soon as you notice it.
 The longer it has to set in, the harder it is to get out.
 If your nail polish is wet, blot the excess spill with a paper towel until nothing comes off.
 Don’t rub or wipe at the polish; you don’t want it to spread and make the stain worse.
 If nail polish is dry, scrape as much of it off as you can with a dull knife.
+These homemade carpet cleaners may also be of help.

 How to get fingernail polish out of carpet: